F\"orster valley-orbit coupling and topological lattice of hybrid moir\'e excitons: Results

-\textit{ F\"orster valley-orbit coupling in t-MoTe$_2$.} In the following, we focus on R-stacking t-MoTe$_2$, where moir\'e excitons are trapped at the B (MX) and C (XM) points with opposite layer configurations (Fig.~\ref{fig_TBmodel}a), such that kinetic propagation has no nearest-neighbor terms, leaving the two sublattices uncoupled.
+In the following, we focus on R-stacking t-MoTe$_2$, where moir\'e excitons are trapped at the B (MX) and C (XM) points with opposite layer configurations (Fig.~\ref{fig_TBmodel}a), such that kinetic propagation has no nearest-neighbor terms, leaving the two sublattices uncoupled.
 Pronounced hybrdization of a $p$-wave intralayer component is expected~\cite{yu2021luminescence}, where our analysis finds an azimuthal index locked to the valley $m=\tau$ (see Table~\ref{table_selection rule}).
 Through such intralayer component, F\"orster coupling not only links the two sublattices, but also introduces a pronounced valley-orbit coupling~(VOC).
 The relevant intra- and inter-valley channels are $\mathfrak{J}^{1,1}_{1,1}$ and $\mathfrak{J}^{-1,-1}_{1,1}$, the latter having a phase factor dependent on hopping direction $e^{4i\varphi}$ (Fig.~\ref{fig_TBmodel}b, c.f.
 Eq.~(\ref{eq_Forster})).
-The F\"orster VOC in the honeycomb superlattice can be written as (details in Supplemental Materials~\cite{supp}):
+The F\"orster VOC in the honeycomb superlattice can be written as (details in Supplementary Note 5):